LPR camera at front entrance.

 3. Student housing

-One of the most common security concerns at college campuses and universities is the ability to monitor and manage access to students’ and staffs’ vehicles.
+One of the most common security concerns at college campuses and universities is the ability to monitor and manage access to student and staff vehicles.
 An LPR camera allows students, faculty, and staff to securely access parking areas or gated neighborhoods on college campuses with ease.

 To use an LPR camera effectively, simply register every student, faculty member, and staff’s vehicles at orientation or at the beginning of each semester.

-Specialized CCTV camera systems are an ideal parking access control solution because they reduce the risk of unauthorized vehicles entering your parking facilities.
-Consider monetizing your parking garage by allowing users to pay to temporarily register their license plate in the system, or limit access to tenants and staff at your building.
+License recognition cameras are an ideal parking access control solution because they reduce the risk of unauthorized vehicles entering your parking facilities.
+Consider monetizing your parking garage or lots by allowing users to pay to temporarily register their license plate in the system or limit access to tenants and staff at your building.

 5. Coworking spaces